| Finding a good herbalist

 Dosage 10mls twice a day.

-To further help the cleansing process we used a special tea.
-The details, for anyone who would like to know the recipe and instructions, are found here
+Cleansing Tea To further help the cleansing process we used a special tea.
+The details, for anyone who would like to know the recipe and instructions, are found here The Work

 Also, and essentially, Scott was now enrolled in a course of study towards a career that excited his passion.
 Like all Tigers, he needed to have a sense of purpose in his life if he was not to implode into bad habits and poor self-care.